 This interactive dashboard example shows relevant metrics to keep under closer consideration while analyzing employees’ performance and behavior.
-The absenteeism rate metric should be monitored since it can affect the financial state of a business (holistic view, remember?), but, most importantly, it can provide insights into the potential causes and reasons of absence.
+The absenteeism rate metric should be monitored since it can affect the financial state of business (holistic view, remember?), but, most importantly, it can provide insights into the potential causes and reasons of absence.
 This can be used then to improve business operation, productivity, and subsequently reduce costs.

 Another interesting metric to take into account is the overtime hours.
-That way is easy to spot if employees are understaffed or lack training, that can also affect productivity.
+That way is easy to spot if employees are understaffed or lack training, which can also affect productivity.
 The main focus is not to put workers under pressure which can lead to demotivation.
 A comprehensive HR report can utilize all the effectiveness needed to develop and maintain a sustainable workforce in a company.

 Sales: What details should I keep an eye on?

 One of our operational metrics examples we will focus on next is sales.
-When considering the sales cycle process, it is of utmost importance to compile a succinct operations’ monitoring process to ensure all the sales stages, leading to conversions, are covered.
+When considering the sales cycle process, it is of utmost importance to compile a succinct operations monitoring process to ensure all the sales stages, leading to conversions, are covered.

 **click to enlarge**